What Is a Career Path? How to Create Your Own

 • What would it be like to explore multiple fields, change careers every few years, and accumulate a diverse set of skills?

-5. Explore different career paths that may be aligned.
+5. Explore different career paths that align with one another.

 If you foresee yourself taking a more linear path through your career, do an internet search of the different career fields you identified in step four.
 Look for information on salaries for specific job titles, job outlook, advancement opportunities, required skills and education, and industry trends.